Electrodynamic Power Architectures for IoT:

 This class of systems is built around a well-defined physical framework:

-• An initial external input establishes the operating regime
+- An initial input establishes the operating regime

-• Oscillatory processes are sustained through resonant circuit behavior
+- Oscillatory processes are sustained through resonant behavior and regulated internal feedback

 The key distinction lies in topology and regime control — not in any unconventional energy source.
 These systems operate strictly within classical electrodynamics.
 Performance characteristics derive from engineering precision: component geometry, coupling efficiency, and loss minimization within the feedback loop.